U.S. flag

 • How bad do you think the potential side effects are compared to the possible benefits?

-The question of side effects can also be key when choosing which drug to take: Some people might be more keen to avoid digestion problems.
+The type of possible side effects can also be key when choosing which drug to take: Some people might be more keen to avoid digestion problems.
 Others might prefer to avoid dizziness, decreased sex drive or erection problems.

 It only makes sense to use antidepressants if the diagnosis is correct.
 Specialists believe that some people are prescribed antidepressants unnecessarily.
 The fact that a lot more people take antidepressants nowadays suggests that this is true.
 They are sometimes already prescribed for milder symptoms, even though it's not clear whether they help in mild depression.